Super Simple DIY Studio Guide For Online Course Beginners

 If you have a non-white wall you can film against, then that is another option.

 There are two cost-effective editing programs I recommend: for a Mac, Screenflow, and for a PC, Camtasia.
-One other tip for you, check out a tool like Design Wizard, which can help to make channel art and other graphical content for marketing your amazing videos.
+One other tip for you, check out a tool like Design Wizard, which can help you to create and edit videos online.

 You don’t need snazzy lighting equipment or even crappy lighting equipment, just use natural light.
 To cast an even, warm light, when shooting film by a window or glass door.